The faculty includes academic lecturers as well as top-level executives from the media business, e.g.

 Vinzenz WYSS is the President of the Swiss Association of Communication and Media Research (SACM) and has been a professor of journalism at the Institute of Applied Media Studies (IAM) at Zurich University of Applied Sciences (ZHAW) since 2003.
 He is an alumnus of the faculty of philosophy of the University of Zurich (major: German philology, minors: journalism and sociology).
 In the nineties he worked as an editor/anchor with the Radio 32 private radio station in Solothurn.
 He has been lecturing at the Institute of Mass Communication and Media Research (IPMZ) of Zurich University since the mid-nineties and has been the Head of Research at IAM at ZHAW since 2000.
 He has also been a partner of “Media Quality Assessment” and President of SACM since 2009.

 Gerhard ZEILER is Time Warner’s president of Turner Broadcasting System (TBS) International.
 He began his career as a freelance journalist and then became press spokesman for the Austrian Minister for Education and the Arts, Fred Sinowatz, whom he eventually followed to the Federal Chancellor Office in 1983; he continued working in the same capacity for Federal Chancellor Franz Vranitzky.
 In 1986 he became Secretary-General of the Austrian public broadcaster ORF in Vienna.
 After a two-year period as CEO of Tele 5 and a further two-year period as CEO of RTL II, he was elected Chief Executive Officer of ORF in 1994 and stayed in this position until 1998, when he joined RTL Group and was appointed CEO of RTL Television.
 In March 2003 Gerhard Zeiler was additionally appointed CEO of RTL Group.
 He handed over the management of RTL Television in 2005 to fully concentrate on RTL Group’s international entertainment network.
 He was a member of the Bertelsmann AG Executive Board from 2005 to 2012.
-At the beginning of this year he was hired by TBS and will be responsible for the group’s entertainment and kids networks and media operations outside North America.

 Martin ZIMPER is Head of the BA program “Cast” (derived from pod-/web-/broadcast) at Zurich University of the Arts.
 The program focusses on the interactive narration of fiction and news for tablet and smartphone screens.
 Zimper is an author and entrepreneur who has launched several private radio stations in Austria.